The man didn’t flinch, continuing to smile.

 Cook wasn’t happy.

 He was standing over a pile of crates, bags, and buckets.
 Yelling something about missing ingredients for the pies.
-Then Cook swung a fist and barely missed when the young kitchen helper ducked to avoid the blow.
+Then Cook swung a fist, barely missing when the young kitchen helper ducked.

 The boy stumbled back and held up both hands defensively.